-All faculty, including adjunct faculty, are encouraged to apply.
-Attendees are limited to 16.
+All faculty, including adjunct faculty, are encouraged to apply, but we have a limited number of slots.

 Prior to notification of acceptance we may contact you to clarify your needs.